 Read more →The question I get asked a lot, is what makes Saffire different?
 The most honest answer: nothing.
-There is absolutely nothing that makes Saffire different from other language, because Saffire …
+There is absolutely nothing that makes Saffire different from other language, because Saffire doesn’t …

 Read more →Exception handling is available in PHP since version 5.
 It allows you to have a more fine-grained control over code when things go wrong ie, when exceptions occur.
 But since PHP 5.5, exception …